 You guessed it right.
 Straightforward Marks are most frequent in my DMs.

 Everyone knows a fuckboy Mark.
 He’s charming as hell and always seems to say just the right thing.

 Doesn’t remember a thing you said to him though.
 Repeats himself.
-Never calls you name.
+Never calls your name.
 Talks in phrases.
-It takes a master degree to come up with a proper reply to his one-sided conversation.
-Accidently sends you message meant to another girl he talks to.
+It takes a master’s degree to come up with a proper reply to his one-sided conversation.
+Accidently sends you a message meant to another girl he talks to.

 It’s ridiculous to think the guy you met online talks just to you when not even you talk to just one guy.
 Always remember at least some keywords or take the effort and scroll a few messages back.
 It’s no that hard.
 Fuckboy Mark doesn’t even try.
 He’s got plenty of backups.

 Everything goes smoothly.
 Seems like you two could really hit it off.
 He’s just the typical guy.
 He’s just one too many offensive things over the line and there is just so much you can tolerate.
 Almost mark has a strange power making you feel guilty when you call him out on his offensive behavior.
 It’s 2019 just don’t be a dick.

 Sexism on dating apps should not surprise me, nor should I take it.
 I ain’t got the time to make a decent person out of you.

 These 5 types of Marks rotate in my DMs in different amounts.
 From my sad experience if a guy doesn’t fit any Mark type, just give him time.

 Meanwhile, have fun and don’t take it too seriously.

 No hard feeling to all of the Marks I met online.
 It’s been great fun spending time with you.
 XO